FROM VOL. 1 BROOKLN

 FROM BUZZFEED

-by Arianna Rebolini and Justin Epstein
+by Arianna Rebolini and Justine Epstein

 Adam Gnade is a San Diego native and a big favorite with the locals.
 His latest novel follows the semi-autobiographical James Bozic as he grows up in the San Diego beach town of Pacific Beach — a place many spring breakers may be familiar with!
 As James encounters the many dreams and despairs of young adulthood, his experiences are shaped by his environment — San Diego, with its glaring sunlight, salty breezes, hole-in-the-wall taco shops and endless highways.
 The setting is immediately familiar to San Diegans and illuminating to others.
 Gnade's characters navigate a homey, authentic side of San Diego the tourists rarely get to experience.
 His book is a must-read for those who want to experience San Diego from a local's perspective. —Verbatim Books owner Justine Epstein